Euler State Networks: Non-dissipative Reservoir Computing: Conclusions

-Overall, the work presented in this paper is seminal and, as such, intends to represent only a first step in the study of ODE-inspired RC architectures and their theoretical properties.
+Overall, the work presented in this paper is seminal and represents a first step in the study of ODE-inspired RC architectures and their theoretical properties.
 Although the presented results are already very encouraging, new directions for future works can be envisaged, for example deepening the study of the differences between ESN and EuSN in terms of reservoir state space organization and nature of the memory structure.
-Future work would also deserve to explore extensions to graph processing and implementations in neuromorphic hardware.
+Other examples of future studies may involve an in-depth analysis of the reservoir topology in EuSN.
+For example, it might be useful to investigate ways to simplify the architectural construction of the reservoir, while maintaining its computational characteristics, or to expand the diversity of generated dynamics by randomizing the diffusion term among different reservoir neurons.
+Future work would also deserve to explore implementations in neuromorphic hardware, a possibility at once intriguing and challenging, for example in the treatment of noise and the consequences it might have in the realization of non-dissipative physical EuSN reservoirs.
+Finally, we consider of great interest the extensions of the methodology proposed in this paper to graph processing.
+RC-based approaches have previously shown great potential in this regard, resulting in an unparalleled trade-off between application effectiveness and computational efficiency in graph classification \cite{gallicchio2019fast, gallicchio2010graph} and spatio-temporal information processing \cite{cini2022scalable}.
+In this context, the adoption of an architectural bias based on stable and non-dissipative dynamics could have a decisive impact on tasks that require effective propagation of information through long paths on a graph.
+The recent developments described in \cite{gravina2023ICLR} already show theoretical and empirical evidence of possible benefits, and pave the way to further developments in the field of deep graph networks.